1914, An Important Year In Watchtower History:

 “Jesus has been present since 1914.”

 However, the Judge gave no supporting chronology for this statement.
-Then in 1932, in the publication What is Truth?, it was written,

-Yet from 1930 to 1940, other Watch Tower publications, such as The Harp of God, 1940 edition, continued to maintain the old 1874 date for Christ’s return.
+From 1930 to 1940, other Watch Tower publications, such as The Harp of God, 1940 edition, continued to maintain the old 1874 date for Christ’s return.